The Global Consequences of Brexit – Panel Discussion

 Dr. Thomas Staehelin is a Partner at Fromer Attorney and Notary Offices.
 Furthermore, he is Chairman of the Basel Chamber of Commerce and President of the Foundation Europainstitut Basel.

-The event will be chaired by Prof. Dr. Madeleine Herren-Oesch.
+The event was chaired by Prof. Dr. Madeleine Herren-Oesch.
 Prof. Herren-Oesch is the Director of the Institute for European Global Studies, University of Basel.
 She has written extensively on European history and global history of the 19th and 20th centuries.
 Within the history of Europe, her work has focused on European expansion, imperialism, and integration.

 The panel discussion “The Global Consequences of Brexit” took place on Thursday, 13 October 2016, at 6.15 pm, in the Auditorium of the Institute for European Global Studies, Gellertstrasse 27, Basel.